Welcome to the Rochester Area Vegan Society

 Our activities:

-RAVS meets once a month, usually on the third Sunday.
-Most meetings offer a SHARE-A-DISH DINNER of completely vegan foods, and we regularly present stimulating and informative programs.
+RAVS meets on the third Sunday of the month from March to May and September to November.
+These meetings consist of a SHARE-A-DISH DINNER of completely vegan foods, followed by a program.
 Our programs have featured distinguished nutrition experts, health-care professionals, panels of creative vegan cooks, discussion forums on ethical issues, book reviews, and films.
 RAVS publishes a quarterly newsletter, The Vegan Advocate, with updates on our activities, recipes, discounts, articles on nutrition, health and the environment, as well as on issues of compassion and respect for living creatures.
 We report on restaurant dining in our area, and on sources of vegan food.
 We also sponsor educational programs and participate in many outreach programs.
 RAVS welcomes everyone to membership, whether or not they have adopted a vegan lifestyle.
 Attending our meetings does not require you to be a member.
-We encourage all who are interested to share in our group’s activities, and to support the objectives and philosophy of the Society.
+We encourage all who are interested to share in our group activities, and to support the objectives and philosophy of the Society.